Profile and summary of ANZSCO structure

 It should be noted that supplementary or operational codes are not part of the classification structure.
 They exist for operational reasons only, and no data would be coded to them if sufficiently detailed responses or responses within the scope of the classification were obtained in all instances.

 The first three tables (Major Groups, Sub-Major Groups and Minor Groups) show the predominant skill levels applying to each group.
-Skill levels which apply to only a few occupations in each group are not shown.

 In the next two tables (Unit Groups and Occupations), all skill levels applying to each group are shown.